 If you want to know who will give you the lowest premiums considering your current BMI, we can help.

-Life Insurance And BMI
+Life Insurance and BMI

-Before we get too far into how BMI will affect your life insurance premiums, and even it’s capacity to affect your ability to qualify, let’s discuss what BMI is, and how it’s calculated.
+Before we get too far into how BMI will affect your life insurance premiums, and even its capacity to affect your ability to qualify, let’s discuss what BMI is, and how it’s calculated.

-BMI, or body mass index, is a ratio used to compare your height and weight as a rough estimate of fat content in your body.
+BMI, or body mass index, according to Wikipedia, is a ratio used to compare your height and weight as a rough estimate of fat content in your body.
 This is useful for many reasons, but especially good to know when offering someone life insurance.
 This is because your BMI can affect your overall risk for long term disease and health conditions.
 If you want to know if you can buy high risk life insurance, we can help.

 How BMI Affects Life Insurance Rates

 It is helpful for you to understand clearly why your height and weight affects your life insurance premiums.
 It will help if we investigate the numbers a bit deeper.
 While you don’t need to know your actual BMI number when you submit your application, you will be asked for your height and weight.
 Your measurements will be confirmed when (if) you complete your medical exam by your examiner as well.

 This chart is reflective of what most underwriters will use to be a part of determining your rate class; although a company’s exact stance on each range varies.